 To make custom settings permanent, you need to update your value in the network configuration file.
 Depending on your Linux distro, you may need to update this value to the correct file.

 /etc/sysconfig/network-scripts/ifcfg-eth-id file and include a line as shown below:

 post-up ethtool -s enp5s0 speed 100 duplex full autoneg on

-You have figured out that this is just a basic introduction to ethtool, because it provides many other options not explained above.
-Combined with other such tools this can become one deadly tool in a sysadmin’s bag of tricks.
+You have figured out that this is just a basic introduction to ethtool because it provides many other options not explained above.
+However, combined with other such tools, this can become one fantastic tool in a sysadmin’s bag of tricks.